History of education in Wales: 1870–1939

 The Elementary Education Act 1870 (33 & 34 Vict. c.
 75) required school boards run by locally elected officials to be established in areas where there were "insufficient places in efficient voluntary schools" to run additional schools.
 The boards were allowed but not required to make education compulsory.
 A power that was extended to other districts in 1876.
 Compulsory education was introduced for 5- to 10-year-olds across England and Wales by the Elementary Education Act 1880 (43 & 44 Vict. c.
 23).
 10- to 13-year-olds could leave school once they had reached a certain level of academic performance.
 Attendance was made free in 1891, the minimum school leaving age was increased to 11 in 1893 and 12 in 1899.
 Compulsory education was also extended to children who were deaf, blind or had other physical disabilities in the 1890s.

 Some school boards were very active in expanding school provision.
 Many new schools were built by the boards over the thirty years after their introduction; the overall number of schools more than doubled.
 Although certain rural school boards were described as being of low standard, sectarian and inactive.
-At the time of the 1870 Education Act, many school buildings were of poor quality, lacking proper facilities and healthy conditions.
+At the time of the Elementary Education Act 1870, many school buildings were of poor quality, lacking proper facilities and healthy conditions.
 The Education department pushed for improvements.
 The elementary education system in Wales during this period closely resembled that of England.
 Both in what it taught and how it was administered.
 The payment-by-results scheme encouraged an emphasis on rote learning and teaching to the test.
 Although the curriculum steadily expanded with payments available to schools for results in history, geography, science, domestic science, metalwork and woodwork.
 Topics such as needlework and cookery were added to the curriculum for girls.
 Schools experienced various difficulties, but offered a basic education for almost all children.